KofiBartonByfield/Dissertation/README.md

 ## Overview

-The dissertation explores how structural inequalities—measured through income deprivation and housing inequality—interact with ethnic demographics to influence stop and search patterns.
+The dissertation explores how structural inequalities measured through income deprivation and housing inequality, interact with ethnic demographics to influence stop and search patterns.
 Using spatially disaggregated data at the Lower Layer Super Output Area (LSOA) level, the analysis employs count-based regression models to assess these relationships.

 ## Repository Structure